xdDenden/FactorioGNN/README.md

 ## The Benchmark: Factorio Learning Environment (FLE)

-This project aims to establish a new State-of-the-Art (SOTA) on the **Factorio Learning Environment (FLE)**, a benchmark created by Jack Hopkins to test the limits of AI planning and spatial reasoning.
+This project aims to beat the scores of the **Factorio Learning Environment (FLE)**, a benchmark created by Jack Hopkins to test the limits of AI planning and spatial reasoning.
+While our Project does not implement the same benchmark and gym environment.
+The production score however will be comparable.

 While Hopkins' research highlights the limitations of frontier models (like Claude 3.5 Sonnet and GPT-4o) in handling the exponential complexity of Factorio, our approach moves away from token based reasoning.
-Instead, we utilize a purpose-built HGNN to directly model the factory's topology, aiming to decisively beat the LLM score's Jack Hopkins et al. identified.
+Instead, we utilize a purpose built HGNN to directly model the factory's topology, aiming to decisively beat the LLM score's Jack Hopkins et al. identified.

 * **FLE Repository:** [JackHopkins/factorio-learning-environment](https://github.com/JackHopkins/factorio-learning-environment)
 * **FLE Paper:** [Factorio Learning Environment (arXiv)](https://arxiv.org/abs/2503.09617)